jlelong/LaTeX-Workshop-wiki/Linters.md

 ## ChkTeX

-Once ChkTeX is installed, and the relevant setting enabled it is automatically run on any open TeX documents.
+The [ChkTeX](http://www.nongnu.org/chktex/) utility is a LaTeX semantic checker.
+Once installed, and the relevant setting enabled it is automatically run on any open TeX documents.
+It output is parsed by the extension and displayed in the _Problems_ panel.

 ## Relevant Settings